nqminds/nqm-api-tdx-cli/README.md

 tdxcli commandtoexecute ...variousparams --alias=name --tdx-config=pathtoconfig
 ```

-The config file contains the tdx configuratin for each defined alias as follows:
+The config file contains the tdx configuration for each defined alias as follows:
 ```json
 {
   "nqminds": {